It All Started With a Horrible Car Buying Experience...

 Like many of you reading this right now, when I purchased my very first new car, I couldn't believe how frustrating the whole process was.
 It's been said most would rather visit a dentist than haggle with a car salesman - and I could finally see why.

 You're forced to deal with high-pressure salespeople who constantly lie, cheat, and steal their way to a sale.
 Not to mention it can take hours for you to get the deal done and finally drive your car home.
 After my terrible experience, I wondered why we couldn't just buy vehicles the same way we buy any other product.
 Why must we worry about being ripped off?
 Buying a car should be fun, but instead - it's a painful, costly, and time-consuming process for most!

-I felt there was way too much dishonesty from dealers, and frankly, too much confusing information and bad advice out there for consumers.
-I knew there had to be a way for someone like me, who's not particularly good at haggling, to get the best deal possible on any new car.So, I Began to Research Like a Mad Man...
+I felt there was too much dishonesty from dealers, along with too much confusing information and bad advice out there for consumers.
+I knew there had to be a way for someone like me, who's not particularly good at haggling, to get the best deal possible on any new car and not have to worry about being ripped off.So, I Began to Research Like a Mad Man...

 The Testing Phase

 All of this research gave me a great understanding of how the industry works and the best ways to go about negotiating a new car, but one can't become an expert simply by studying.
 I had to actually test out my knowledge in the real-world, so I spent months practicing and refining my methods - by doing a stint as an auto broker (basically, a professional car price negotiator).

 I found dozens of car shoppers who were willing to let me negotiate their new car purchase.
 I would have done it free just to gain the experience, but I charged a fee to ensure they would actually purchase the vehicle, not just kick the tires.You never know what kind of dealer shenanigans one might encounter when signing paperwork, so I wanted to be fully prepared.